1. Where is Muir Wood Adolescent & Family Services located?

-The minimum length of stay at Muir Wood is 45 days.
-However, length of stay is determined by the adolescent’s progress in treatment.
+The average length of stay is 30-45 days.
+Our team may typically recommend a longer length of stay when clinically indicated.
+However, length of stay is determined by the adolescent’s progress in treatment, readiness to accept help, and insurance authorization.
 Parents are updated weekly on the progress of their son and our clinical team works collaboratively with the home therapist to discharge the teen when appropriate.
-Although Muir Wood’s residential teen rehab has been recognized as a center of excellence in the treatment of teen substance abuse and co-occurring issues, we have purposely kept our cost down in an effort to maintain teens in treatment as long as they need to achieve lasting sobriety.

 6. Who will be providing treatment?

 The treatment team at Muir Wood’s residential program consists of highly qualified staff trained specifically in adolescent development, co-occurring mental health issues, substance abuse and addiction.
 David Smith, MD, FASAM who is the immediate past Medical Director for the State of California, Alcohol and Drug Programs, Past President of the American Society of Addiction Medicine and recognized by many of his peers as a foremost authority on the treatment of addiction leads our medical team.
 Alongside Dr. Smith are a number of other board-certified psychiatrists, licensed therapists, certified chemical dependency counselors and allied health staff.

 7. What are the other teens in treatment like?